Deep

 Important

-the Cognitive Computing, Deep Learning and Collective Intelligence.
-Emerging
+aspects of the Cognitive Computing, Deep Learning and

-recently the new vulnerabilities of Cognitive Computing and of its enabler Deep
+vulnerabilities of Cognitive Computing and of its enabler Deep Learning have

 Attacks: The Third Wave of Network Attacks], is now becoming an